HugoAdona/HugoAdona/README.md

 ###

-<p align="left">📚 I'm currently learning the Foundations Course from The Odin Project.<br>🎯 Goals: To be a full-stack developer.<br>🎲 Fun fact: I like pizza.</p>
+<p align="left">📚 I'm currently learning the Foundations Course from The Odin Project.<br>🎯 Goal: To be a full-stack developer.<br>🎲 Fun fact: I like pizza.</p>

 ###